yannickmols/yannickmols.dev/content/about.md

 ### Me

 My place of origin is Antwerp in Belgium, where I live and work.
 I like coding, cooking, traveling and lifting heavy things in my spare time.
 Challenging myself is important to me as it helps me be the best person I can be; my "motto" is productivity by challenge.
-I'm also a big fan of open source and prefer using the right tools for the right job.
+I'm also a big fan of open source and prefer using the right tools for the job.

 ### Writing